xemonix0/Cherry-Doom/README.md

 ## Features

 Most of Nugget Doom's features come from other sources, like source ports and mods; the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.
-These acknowledgements are included in the feature lists below, but keep in mind that some are missing.
+These acknowledgements are included in the feature lists below; be aware that some might be inaccurate or outright missing.

 A few settings are labeled as _**CFG-Only**_: they can only be toggled by editing `nugget-doom.cfg`.
 For these settings, their internal variable names are provided alongside the label as guidance.